mtclark0518/project2/README.md

 ** express.js - Middleware functionality to create RESTful routes

+## JSON interaction
-JSON interaction - a dropdown menu is available in the top navigation with available url api endpoints where JSON is accessed
+** a dropdown menu is available in the top navigation with available url api endpoints where JSON is accessed

-Front-End
+## Front-End
-Uses jquery for DOM manipulation and bootstrap* for styling
+** Uses jquery for DOM manipulation and
+** bootstrap for styling

----FUTURE FEATURE IMPLENTATION : Users should be able to simulate league of legends item build paths on specific champions.
+## FUTURE FEATURE IMPLENTATION :

+** Users should be able to simulate league of legends item build paths on specific champions.

-*future versions will implement angular in favor of jquery/ejs and *** for styling
+** future versions will implement angular in favor of jquery/ejs and *** for styling

-	Users should be able to save build paths.
+** Users should be able to save build paths.

-Users should be able to see the impact each item has on champion statistics at any given level
+** Users should be able to see the impact each item has on champion statistics at any given level

-Users should be able to log in using their summoner name.
+** Users should be able to log in using their summoner name.

-Users profile landing page should display basic summoner information(most frequently used champions - frequently used build pathes - most purchased items)
+** Users profile landing page should display basic summoner information(most frequently used champions - frequently used build pathes - most purchased items)

-Users can view the impacts of various